I’m Bob Vila.

 You probably know me from TV, where for nearly 30 years I hosted a variety of shows – This Old House, Bob Vila’s Home Again, Bob Vila, and Restore America with Bob Vila.
 You can now watch my full TV episodes online.
 Oh, and let’s not forget my cameo appearances on Tim Allen’s sit com, Home Improvement, where I got to star as myself.
 That was something else!

 Before my life in broadcasting, I launched my own residential remodeling and design business.
 Earlier still, I served as a Peace Corps volunteer, building houses and communities in Panama.
-I learned first-hand about home building from my father, who hand built our family home.
-I’ve written 12 books about remodeling your home, buying your dream home, and visiting historic homes across America.
+I learned first-hand about home building from my father, who built our family home by hand.
+I’ve written a dozen books about remodeling your home, buying your dream home, and visiting historic homes across America.
 It’s fair to say that buildings, especially homes, are my life’s work.

 I'm often on the move but mostly I can be found at home in Florida – I'm a native – or in Massachusetts in the summer months and often in New York where our Web team is based.
 At the University of Florida back in the '60's I studied journalism, and later in Boston, architecture.